Mcsky23/tobi/README.md

 ### TODO:
 - [x] Implement directory switching
 - [x] Challenge name parsing
-- [ ] Make context command accept a single parameter and determine if it is a ctf or chall(return option if multiple challs with same name)
+- [x] Make context command accept a single parameter and determine if it is a ctf or chall(return option if multiple challs with same name)
-- [ ] Make some optimizations to the code because DB functions are called too many times
+- [ ] Add checkboxes to `tobi list` output if the challenge is solved
-- [ ] Integrate ctf id into ctf struct
+- [ ] Implement undo command
-- [ ] Implement flag/solve command
+- [x] Implement flag/solve command
 - [ ] Backup db to some cloud service(will look into this later)
 - [ ] Implement TUI settings menu
 - [ ] Create custom scripts for a workspace or for all workspaces